 Plants are full of antioxidants, which have been shown to have protective effects on the heart.
 According to the Journal of Clinical Pathology, antioxidants fight free radicals that may otherwise disrupt normal cell function.
 By preventing free radicals from inducing tissue damage, antioxidants may reduce the risk of developing atherosclerosis.

 Antioxidant-rich foods include fruits such as berries, kiwi, and oranges and vegetables such as green leafy vegetables, beans, artichokes, nuts and cocoa.
 The best way to make sure you are getting in your daily supply of antioxidants is by taking a high quality supplement such as Spectrum Vibrance.

-One scoop of Rainbow Vibrance provides 4.5 servings of fruit and vegetables, which may otherwise be hard to fit into your diet.
-Rainbow Vibrance can be used to maintain heart health by protecting cells, stimulating and regulating the immune system and supporting normal hormonal functions.
+One scoop of Spectrum Vibrance provides 4.5 servings of fruit and vegetables, which may otherwise be hard to fit into your diet.
+Spectrum Vibrance can be used to maintain heart health by protecting cells, stimulating and regulating the immune system and supporting normal hormonal functions.

 - Reduce Stress.

 Chronic stress has been linked to cardiovascular disease.
 According to a 2012 study, chronic stress predicts the occurrence of coronary heart disease.
 Feeling stressed at work or socially isolated may also increase your risk of developing heart problems.

 Exercise is a great way to cope with stress.
 In addition to walking and laughing more, which may help reduce stress as is, try making a conscious effort to unwind at the end of each day.
 This may be done by chatting on the phone with a friend who always make you feel good or by soaking in a hot bath.